 ORATORIO FOR THE EARTH-KAMA: River of Stars

-ORATORIO FOR THE EARTH-KAMA-River of Stars is a multi-movement work by composer Pamela Madsen for orchestra, choir, ensembles, electronics and video created in collaboration with world-renowned musicians Nicholas Isherwood, TwoSense: Ashley Bathgate and Lisa Moore, Brightwork New Music, pianists Amy Williams, Sarah Cahill, violinist Kate Stenberg, CSUF Symphony Orchestra and Singers with ModernMedieval vocal trio, Roomful of Teeth and librettist/video artist Quintan Ana Wikswo.
+ORATORIO FOR THE EARTH-KAMA-River of Stars is a multi-movement work by composer Pamela Madsen for orchestra, choir, ensembles, electronics and video created in collaboration with musicians Nicholas Isherwood, TwoSense: Ashley Bathgate, Lisa Moore, Brightwork New Music, pianists Amy Williams, Sarah Cahill, violinist Kate Stenberg, ModernMedieval, CSUF Symphony Orchestra, University Singers, and librettist/video artist Quintan Ana Wikswo.

-Oratorio for the Earth=KAMA-River of Stars reflects upon the need for Deep Listening in the wilderness, social justice and the global ecology of self-consciousness; resonance of the human body with the earth, and the rivers and stars that connect us.
-This work is unique in that it focuses on the sound and setting of spoken text, field recordings from the environment, combined with instruments, electronics, video and sung text.
+ORATORIO FOR THE EARTH=KAMA-River of Stars reflects upon the need for Deep Listening in the wilderness, social justice and the global ecology of self-consciousness; resonance of the human body with the earth, and the rivers and stars that connect us.
+This work focuses on the sound and setting of spoken text, field recordings from the environment, combined with instruments, electronics, video and sung text.
 The work captures the sonic landscape of the wilderness of the desert southwest, inspired by the vast connecting river ways of the world, informed by research on the utopian visions of Hans Christian Andersen’s concept of science as Poetry’s California, weaving a narrative of concern for human rights, social justice, women, nature and threat of imminent world destruction.
 Themes are manifested through texts by Rilke, Sarah Teasdale, and Quintan Ana Wikswo, concerning marginalization of indigenous cultures and desecration of women and nature correlated with concerns for the destruction of the environment.
-Pamela Madsen will complete full orchestra/ choral versions of the work for premiere May 9, 2020 and chamber music works for Brightwork newmusic and Moscow Contemporary Music Ensemble for premiere in 2020-2021.
+Pamela Madsen will complete full orchestra/ choral work for premiere May 9, 2020 and chamber music works for Brightwork newmusic and Moscow Contemporary Music Ensemble for premiere in 2020-2021.

 ORATORIO FOR THE EARTH: KAMA-River of Stars (c.
 50 minutes): for CSUF Symphony Orchestra, University Singers, ModernMedieval, Nicholas Isherwood, Bass-Baritone

-- IV.
-Tenebrae-Now the Hour Bows Down (texts by Rilke) for Nicholas Isherwood, bass baritone and electronics, video by Quintan Ana Wikswo, to be premiered Feb.
+- III.
+Tenebrae-Now the Hour Bows Down for Nicholas Isherwood, bass baritone, electronics, video Quintan Ana Wikswo, premiered Feb.
 19th, 2019.
-Orchestra/choral version with guest artists to be premiered, May 9, 2020.11′
+Orchestra/choral version May 9, 2020.11′

 Why Women Weep:IT IS THE QUICKEST WAY TO REJOIN THE OCEAN by Pamela Madsen, composer